SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 ##### Response from provider

 The destruction endpoint must respond with a successful status (200, 202 or 204) in a timely manner (not necessarily waiting for the underlying resources to be actually released or archived).
-Ozwillo will then delete the instance (and its associated resources, like services) from its database and it will be impossible to undo the change.
+The platform will then delete the instance (and its associated resources, like services) from its database and it will be impossible to undo the change.

 If the request times out, the Kernel will delete the instance from its database nevertheless.
 Any (timely) non-successful status will abort the destruction (so it can be retried later).